alemart/speedy-vision/README.md

 ###### Returns

-A `Promise<SpeedyMedia>` that resolves as soon as the media source is loaded.
+A `SpeedyPromise<SpeedyMedia>` that resolves as soon as the media source is loaded.

 ###### Example